 Adoption has progressed over the years into something different than what it once was.
 You might have heard horror stories of a girl whisked away to live at home for pregnant teens and deliver her child, then taken back to her everyday life and told to never speak of it again.
 Happily, that's not what happens in adoption anymore.

 One of open adoption's main benefits to you is that it can be a beautiful and respectful agreement between you and the adoptive parents.
 As a birth mother, you'd have the opportunity to be involved in your child’s life in whatever amount you're comfortable with.
 It also gives you the chance to create and build a relationship with your child’s adoptive parents-a relationship based on mutual respect.
-The open adoption relationship can add a beautiful aspect to adoption that wasn't there in previous generations.
+Although there are several benefits of adoption, the relationship between the birth mother and adoptive family is our favorite.
+The relationship can add a beautiful aspect to adoption that wasn't there in previous generations.